pycondor/pycondor/docs/examples/subdags.rst

 Creating a subdag
 *****************

-Assuming we have a directory where were would like our submit, log, etc. files to be written to
+Assuming we have a directory where were would like our submit files to be written.

 .. code-block:: python

     submit = ...

-we can create a Dagman  to submit to HTCondor.
+We can then create a Dagman to submit to HTCondor.

 .. code-block:: python